WACE Exam Timetable 2026

 Official 2026 WACE exam windows, timetable release status and revision links aligned to SCSA.

-SCSA has already published the 2026 Year 12 ATAR examination windows.
-Practical examinations run from late September to late October 2026, written examinations run from late October to mid-November 2026, and the detailed Year 12 ATAR course examination timetables are typically released around mid-June 2026.
-See the key dates table below for the exact official dates and use this page for revision links rather than guessing subject sessions before SCSA publishes them.
+SCSA has published the 2026 Year 12 ATAR examination timetables.
+Practical examinations run from late September to late October 2026 and written examinations run from late October to mid-November 2026.
+The detailed written and practical course timetables were released in mid-June 2026, and personalised timetables are available from early September 2026.
+See the key dates table below for the exact official dates, and check the SCSA timetable link for your subject-by-subject sessions.

 Official Source: SCSA examination timetables

-Last checked against official sources: 1 May 2026
+Last checked against official sources: 17 August 2026

 Key Dates